■ Duties and responsibilities:

-One solution is to have a chaperone present for some or all physical examinations, irrespective of your gender or the patient’s, or the fact that you and the patient have a longstanding professional relationship.
-Even if you have previously decided you don’t need a chaperone with some or all of your patient examinations, now might be an appropriate time to reassess your approach, particularly with examinations of a sensitive nature.
+One solution is to have a chaperone present for some or all physical examinations, irrespective of your gender or the patient’s, or the fact that you and the patient have a long-standing professional relationship.
+Even if you previously decided to not have a chaperone present for some or all of your patient examinations, now might be a time to reassess your approach, particularly with examinations of a sensitive nature.

 Deciding whether to use a chaperone

 A chaperone can offer protection and reassurance to you and your patients.
 Patients may feel less vulnerable and more comfortable with a chaperone present during a sensitive physical examination.
-At the same time, you might find that a chaperone can reduce College complaints or legal actions.
+At the same time, a chaperone may reduce College complaints or legal actions.

-When deciding whether a chaperone is appropriate, you should consider several factors.
-You will want to consider the expectations of your College.
-Some Colleges recommend that physicians have a chaperone, or at least offer to have one, for sensitive examinations such as pelvic (rectal, vaginal, testicular) or breast exams.4 Some Colleges also encourage physicians to strongly consider a chaperone for contentious examinations, such as independent medical examinations.5
+When deciding whether a chaperone is appropriate, you will want to consider the expectations of your College.
+Some Colleges recommend that physicians have a chaperone, or at least offer to have one, for sensitive examinations such as pelvic (rectal, vaginal, testicular) or breast exams.
+Some Colleges also encourage physicians to strongly consider a chaperone for contentious examinations, such as independent medical examinations.

-If you are practising in a hospital, speak with the hospital administration about policies or procedures around the use of chaperones in the hospital.
+If you are practising in a healthcare institution such as a hospital, speak with the administration about policies or procedures around the use of chaperones in the institution.
 Other factors you will want to consider when deciding on a chaperone include such things as the type of examination, your relationship with the patient, and the patient’s disposition.
-For example, some patients might not want a third party present during an examination.

 The patient’s consent and the chaperone’s presence should be documented in the medical record.
 If the patient does not consent to a chaperone, you should also document this in the medical record.